annaleda/kubernates/exems/killer.md

 **Istanza:** `ssh ckad9043`

 Team Pluto needs a new cluster internal Service.
 Create a ClusterIP Service named `project-plt-6cc-svc` in Namespace `pluto`.
-This Service should expose a single Pod named project-plt-6cc-api of image nginx:1.17.3-alpine, create that Pod as well.
-The Pod should be identified by label project: plt-6cc-api.
+This Service should expose a single Pod named `project-plt-6cc-api` of image `nginx:1.17.3-alpine`, create that Pod as well.
+The Pod should be identified by label `project: plt-6cc-api`.
 The Service should use tcp port redirection of 3333:80.

-Finally use for example curl from a temporary nginx:alpine Pod to get the response from the Service.
-Write the response into /opt/course/10/service_test.html on ckad9043.
-Also check if the logs of Pod project-plt-6cc-api show the request and write those into /opt/course/10/service_test.log on ckad9043.
+Finally use for example `curl from a temporary nginx:alpine Pod` to get the response from the Service.
+Write the response into `/opt/course/10/service_test.html` on ckad9043.
+Also check if the logs of Pod `project-plt-6cc-api` show the request and write those into `/opt/course/10/service_test.log` on ckad9043.

 </details>